|Enterococcus faecium colonies on Bile-Esculin Agar: dark

-stabbing the medium then zigzag streaking on the surface of the slant.
+medium then zig-zag streaking on the surface of the slant.
 Incubate at 37 ºC, 24 to

-Reaction is considered positive if the slant turned blue-black and negative
+Reaction is considered positive if the slant turned blue-black / brown and negative if

 Darkening indicates esculin hydrolysis; no hydrolysis if fluorescence persists.